 Stabilisation: Sets completed before beginning a Primary Movement to strengthen and support the muscles surrounding the shoulder joint.

-To complete some these exercises successfully, you will need access to gym equipment and machines.
-You can check out our required equipment list HERE.
+To complete some of these exercises successfully, you will need access to gym equipment and machines.
+You can check out the required equipment list here.

 Hi @Sumiya Sharmeen,

 As Stabilisation exercises are not associated with your 1RM, you won't be provided with a weight recommendation.
 Therefore, the weights will change during the transition from Stabilisation to the Primary Movement.
 Hope this helps!